EnEff-BIM/EnEffBIM-Framework/CoTeTo/README.md

 Dependencies
 ------------
-1. Python >=3.3 or 2.7 - WinPython is recommended (includes a lot of packages)
+1. Python >=3.3 or >=2.7.10 - WinPython is recommended (includes a lot of packages). `libSimModel` is compiled to 64bit, and only 64bit Python will be tested.
 2. PyQt for the GUI (included in WinPython)
 3. Mako template Engine:
    install on a python-enabled command line with `pip install mako`